How to use Taminations

 and ♦♦♦ for the most difficult.

-These are just my own subjective opinions, based on my
+The others are just my own subjective opinions, based on my

 experience on calls that are used most often and